A Complete Guide to Mortgage Retention

 • The Japanese Knotweed hasn’t invaded foundations or structures already.

-Once you have satisfied yourself of these areas you should speak to a mortgage broker who can approach lenders that have favourable lending criteria for Japanese Knotweed.
+Once you have satisfied yourself on these areas, you should speak to a mortgage broker who can approach lenders that have favourable lending criteria for Japanese Knotweed.

 Typically, this only occurs if the Japanese Knotweed isn’t close to the property.